 Stationary Bike / Spinning (vigorous) 954

 Elliptical Trainer, general 800

 * Elliptical numbers may be better but are incomplete.

 * The range of calories burned between both machines tells me that this is more of a tossup, with no clear winner.

-* There’s a wide calories burned range between moderate and vigorous, and the terms are vague.
+* There’s a wide calories burned range between moderate and vigorous levels of activity, and the terms aren’t clearly defined.

 Advantage: Elliptical maybe…by a little.

 The calories burned examples above clearly show that both the bike & the elliptical can provide adequate low-impact cardio exercise that can definitely help lose the weight and the belly fat.

 Since the potential calories burned numbers are similar, so is the weight loss potential for both exercise machines.